Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 - Buy and print discounted labels through Shopify Shipping: With Shopify Shipping, you can buy and print shipping labels through USPS with discounts of up to 50%.

-- Purchase discounted supplies through Shopify: Shipping supplies like corrugated boxes and bubble mailers are available through the Shopify Stockroom for discounted prices.
-You can also purchase label printers and shipping scales directly from Shopify.
+- Purchase discounted supplies through Shopify: You can purchase label printers and shipping scales directly from Shopify.

 - Use carrier-provided packaging if possible: Many carriers offer packaging that is tailored to their specific requirements.
 If it’s possible for your products, using the packaging materials provided by your carrier can be an easy way to avoid unnecessary costs.